Kir-Antipov/Termigram/README.md

 ### 8. Exceptions

-Each exception is perceived as a user error, not an error of your code, since from a semantic point of view it was the user who could call the command in a wrong way.
+Each exception is perceived as a user error, not an error of your code, since, from a semantic point of view, it was the user who could call the command in a wrong way.
 So these commands

 ```csharp
 [Command]